national committee

 Elnette du Toit

+I completed my school career at Voortrekker High School in Kenilworth Cape Town after which I studied BA Social Work at the University of Stellenbosch.
 I was employed as a social worker at Badisa for 14 years, focusing on Child and Family services in the district of Hermanus, Stanford and Gansbaai and for a short period of time in the Northern Suburbs of Cape Town.

 For a few years, I worked as a counselor and mentor at a Christian school in Hermanus and I had the opportunity to be part of the leadership.